Kara S. Anderson

 There’s no space for the MPC either really, but we make space, which of course is what this post is all about – making space for our kids to pursue their passions.

 I’m often asked about that.
-People see my daughter’s candle company, or my son making music, or one of them drawing in a new way, or all of us volunteering, and they ask how we have time for it?
+People see my daughter making candles, or my son making music, or one of them drawing in a new way, or all of us volunteering, and they ask how we have time for it:

 “Aren’t you busy?” they ask.